tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 | **Where?** | Geographical Demarcation | Where would the improved inkless printing technology be most of use? |

 A research topic can consist of multiple terms.
 The ‘What’ and ‘How’ sub-questions can therefore be posed multiple times.
 Very often, you won’t be able to answer all five types of sub-questions.
-The ‘What’ and ‘How” sub-questions must always be posed, but the social relevance questions depend on how specific your research topic is.
+The ‘What’ and ‘How” sub-questions must always be posed, but the why, who and where questions depend on how specific your research topic is.

-Want to learn more about how to get started with conceptmapping?
-Have a look at <a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>this video about concept mapping</a>

-## Step 2: Further Specifying Your Question

-Once you have your initial question, you can look at its different components and make them more or less specific.
-The example below from Maastricht University provides an example on more narrow and broader components of a specific question.<br><br>
-*note: not all components in your information search question need to be as specific as in this example.
-Think about what information you need exactly.
-For example, if you are looking for specific methodologies, the components of your question might not need to be highly detailed about the _where_ or the _who_, but more about _what_ others have done and _why_.

-<iframe src="https://library-edu-content.maastrichtuniversity.nl/wp-admin/admin-ajax.php?action=h5p_embed&id=205" width="758" height="452" frameborder="0" allowfullscreen="allowfullscreen" title="RD13-Formulating research question"></iframe><script src="https://library-edu-content.maastrichtuniversity.nl/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

-<a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">"From broad to narrow: writing your research question"</a> by <a href="https://library.maastrichtuniversity.nl/" target=_blank>Maastricht University Library</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC-BY-SA 4.0</a>

-Need more information?
-Check out this guide from <a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">Maastricht University</a>

 ```{admonition} THESIS SUPERVISOR
 :class: important